readthedocs/blog/read-the-docs-is-hiring.rst

 * Operations Developer

 These will be part-time remote contract positions.
-We are budgeting 15 hours each week, paid at $50/hr, or $3000/month.
+We are budgeting 40 total hours each week, paid at $50/hr, or $3000/month.
+These hours will be split between the two roles, and our time managing and doing administrative tasks.
 It will initially be for a 3-month period, after which we will evaluate the program, and continue it with renewed funding if it is successful.

-**Historically under-represented folks in the open source world will be given preference.**
 We understand that money and time can be an obstacle to working on OSS, so let this be your opportunity to join us!
 We are hoping to build a team that is diverse in view points and location, and that definitely includes folks like you.
+Historically under-represented folks in the open source world will be given preference, given equal candidates.

 Community Developer
 --------------------